-Indicator monitoring for pH, total suspended solids, and chemical oxygen demand will be conducted quarterly for the 2021 MSGP permit term in accordance with Part 4.2.1.1.a of the 2021 MSGP.
-PAH compounds will be conducted bi-annually (twice each monitoring year) in the first and fourth years of permit coverage in accordance with Part 4.2.1.1.b of the 2021 MSGP.
-During 2021, one PAH sample was collected from Monitored Outfall 049; therefore monitoring for PAH compounds will continue during 2022 until a second PAH sample is collected.
+Indicator monitoring for pH, total suspended solids, and chemical oxygen demand will be conducted quarterly for the 2021 MSGP permit term according to Part 4.2.1.1.a of the 2021 MSGP.
+Monitoring for PAH compounds will be conducted biannually (twice each monitoring year) in the first and fourth years of permit coverage according to Part 4.2.1.1.b of the 2021 MSGP.
+During 2021, one PAH sample was collected from Monitored Outfall 049 and a second sample for PAH compounds was collected in 2022.
+PAH monitoring at this location will be discontinued until monitoring year 2024.
 The results of all indicator monitoring are "report only" and do not have thresholds or baseline values for comparison.

-Prior to the beginning of each monitoring year (April 1), an MSGP sampling and analysis plan will be developed to define all applicable monitoring requirements for this facility.
-This information will be updated annually in this SWPPP.
+Before the beginning of each monitoring year (April 1), an MSGP sampling and analysis plan will be developed to define all applicable monitoring requirements for this facility.
+That information will be updated annually in this SWPPP.